yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                            and treat the result as a percent.
 For example, this could calculate the value of investments as a percentage of total networth...
                            UORs can be chained together.
 E.G. row 3 can use row 2 and row 2 can use row 1

+    >> WARNING: other rows to be included in this row's calculation MUST NOT be set to Hide Always, or filtered out by group id filter.
+If any are hidden/filtered, then the parent row will not calculate and you will get a UOR error flagged.

+    >> TIP:     Instead of always hiding a row, use hide when x=999999999.99 which (as long as  this result is never found, will allow the row to auto-hide, and stay usable in UOR maths.

 - Hide row when options: Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO You can set X to any value (positive or negative)